LelsersLasers/Applied-Comp-Sci/80sGame/README.md

     - High Tempo (180 BPM) background music
         - no lyrics
     - Lack of clarity + high tempo = chaotic enviroment
         - Creates a sense of pressure to do something
+- Everything is scaled with canvas.width or canvas.height
+    - Designed around 900x700 px screen, but looks/works completely fine on any resonable screen size
+    - The player and the ability buttons are sqaures, and they scale off the hieght
+        - (player is technically 10:11, but to keep the ratio both numbers have to scale off of 1 number)

 Other Things:
 - 'Screens'